https://acup.ouhsc.edu/Resources Parent Page: Resources id: 27215 Active Page: Hazardsid:32068

 Hazards

-This page provides clear and actionable guidance for safely working with animals exposed to chemical or biological hazards in the Division of Comparative Medicine (DCM) facilities.
-Whether you’re a researcher, technician, or investigator, these resources will help you navigate safety protocols and protect both yourself and the animals.
+This page provides clear, actionable guidance for safely working with animals exposed to chemical or biological hazards in DCM facilities.
+Whether you’re a researcher, technician, or investigator, these resources help you navigate safety protocols and protect both yourself and the animals.

-Hazard identification and risk assessment is a dynamic, ongoing process performed throughout the animal care and use program by a range of personnel and committees.
-The OUHSC IACUC and the Office of Animal Welfare Assurance routinely consults with members of the Environmental Health and Safety Office, the Institutional Biosafety Committee, the Radiation Safety Office, and others to assess occupational risks associated with using hazardous materials or practices in research involving animals.
-For information on how the IACUC reviews and assesses hazards within the OUHSC animal care and use program, please navigate to IACUC Safety and Training.
+Hazard identification and risk assessment is an ongoing, collaborative process.
+The OUHSC IACUC and the Office of Animal Welfare Assurance routinely consult with Environmental Health & Safety, the Institutional Biosafety Committee, the Radiation Safety Office, and others to evaluate occupational risks associated with hazardous materials and practices in animal research.
+For details on IACUC safety review, visit IACUC Safety and Training.

 Who Does What?